 Assets held for resale represent properties purchased, acquired through foreclosure, or donated to the Corporation.
-These properties are recorded and reported at cost, based upon the purchase price plus any costs of maintenance, rehabilitation, environmental remediation and demolition of existing structures on the properties.
+These properties are recorded and reported at cost, based upon the purchase price.
 Properties with demolished structures are either held for assembly for future sale, or sold or transferred to end users or municipalities.
+In 2018, assets held for resale that were carried at \$2,237,543 were sold for \$3,390,276 with an excess of \$1,152,733 which is reported as an other financing source on the fund financial statements and a gain on the entity wide financial statements.